 The Association of Research Libraries (ARL) is a nonprofit membership organization of libraries and archives in major public and private universities, federal government agencies, and large public institutions in Canada and the US.
 We are a forum for the exchange of ideas and a catalyst for collective action to create, share, and sustain our global knowledge.
 We advocate on research libraries’ behalf, convene our research and higher education partners, share intelligence on current issues, and develop the next generation of diverse library leaders.

 This is a time of intense change in scholarship, teaching, and learning—indeed, in the very nature of information.
 In the midst of this volatility, it is clear that relevant and sustainable information, services, and supporting infrastructure are essential yet also in significant flux.
 Given this variability, meeting scholars’, teachers’, and learners’ information needs is only possible through collective initiatives.

 As leading institutions attracting millions of users every year, ARL members are uniquely positioned to champion change by proactively addressing the information challenges and opportunities that are now before the research and learning community.

 ARL’s Focal Point

 With scholars and scholarship at the core of all we do, our Association makes the greatest difference at the intersection of three critical venues in the research and learning environment:

 - Research libraries and their parent organizations

 - Public policy makers

-—Approved by the ARL Board of Directors, March 2018; revised by the ARL Board of Directors, September 2020
+—Approved by the ARL Board of Directors, July 2022

 The Association values its member representatives and staff; views collaboration, diversity, and inclusion as essential to its success; exercises leadership within and beyond the library profession; provides learning opportunities and resources for member representatives and their staff; and operates responsibly and transparently.
 As such, ARL adheres to the following guiding principles: